guillaumepotier/Parsley.js/CONTRIBUTING.md

 ## Pull requests?

+To run tests locally:

+    npm install	          # needed only the very first time! gulp test             # runs tests in the console
+    # or to run them in the browser:
+    gulp test-browser    	# starts a local server open test/runner.html # open in your favorite browser

+*Note:* There's currently a test that fails on some system, a beer to you if you can fix that, see https://github.com/guillaumepotier/Parsley.js/issues/1095

+**More tips general to any open source projects**

 Here are a few simple rules you'll have to follow in order to ease code reviews, discussions and PR merging.